TeKaMoLo: The When, How, Where and Why of German Sentence Structure

-As an intermediate speaker, anything other than the simplest of sentences requires some serious forethought just to get the thing out.
+As an intermediate speaker, you might find that anything other than the simplest of sentences requires some serious forethought.

 TeKaMoLo — The Theory